 As our society becomes more dependent on technological devices such as iPods, iPads, tablets, mp3 players, cellular phones, and navigational systems, the dangers of distracted driving increases significantly as do the numbers of distracted driver crashes.
 According to the Centers for Disease Control and Prevention (CDC), every day in the United States 9 people are killed in distracted driving crashes and over 1,060 people are injured at the hands of a distracted driver.
 What is distracted driving?
 Distracted driving refers to when a driver engages in any activity that takes their attention away from the primary task of driving.

 There are three main types of driver distraction and these include:

 - Visual distraction (taking your eyes off the road)

 - Manual distraction (taking your hands off the wheel)

 - Cognitive distraction (taking your mind off driving)

 What Causes Driver Distraction?

-Some of the common forms of driver distraction include:
+Some of the common forms of distracted driving include:

 Injured?
 Turn to Brandon J. Broderick, Attorney at Law for Help.

-New Jersey has issued a ban on handheld cell phone use and texting for all drivers.
-However, drivers continue to engage in talking on cell phones and texting behind the wheel despite the fact that they are breaking the law.
-If you or someone you love has been injured in a car accident due to the blatent negligence of a distracted driver, we urge you to call us at (201) 870-1909 to request a free case evaluation.
+Despite the bans on handheld cell phone use and texting, drivers continue to engage in talking on cell phones and texting behind the wheel.
+If you or someone you love has been injured in a car accident due to the blatant negligence of a distracted driver, we urge you to contact us to request a free case evaluation.